Argentine police search homes of ex-president Kirchner

 More than a dozen elite businessmen and former government officials were arrested after La Nacion newspaper reported on August 1 that millions in bribes were delivered by a ministerial chauffeur to Kirchner's residences, both during her presidency and that of her late husband Nestor.

-The driver's meticulous records of the alleged cash deliveries form the basis of Bonadio's investigation.
+The driver's meticulous records of the alleged cash deliveries from the basis of Bonadio's investigation.

+According to driver Oscar Centeno's bombshell evidence, the Kirchners' residence in Buenos Aires was the venue for the handover of millions of dollars in cash, with others taking place at the Casa Rosada government headquarters and the Olivos official presidential residence.

 Prosecutor Carlos Stornelli has said a total of $160 million in bribes was handed over during a 10-year period from 2005-15.